How to Change the Oil in Your Motorcycle

 Put the drain washer in place and start tightening the plug by hand to avoid cross-threading.

-Then finish tightening the plug with a wrench to the manufacturer’s recommended torque.
+Then finish tightening the plug with a wrench to the manufacturer’s recommended torque, being careful not to overtighten.

 Once the engine has cooled again, check the oil level with the dipstick to make sure it’s within the recommended min/max range.

-It’s important to take care when changing your motorcycle oil to avoid any accidents or injuries.
-Here’s some important safety tips:
+Here’s some important safety tips when changing your motorcycle oil to avoid any accidents or injuries:

 - Avoid contact with hot oil by wearing safety gloves and eye protection when removing the drain plug.